quinnpertuit1/prolabel/README.md

 ### Named entity recognition

 First demo is one of the sequence labeling tasks, named-entity recognition.
 You just select text spans and annotate it.
-Since doccano supports shortcut key, so you can quickly annotate text spans.
+App also supports shortcut keys, so you can quickly annotate text spans or highlight with your mouse.

 ![Named Entity Recognition](./docs/entity.gif)